The Hill of Glory

 Erected by Mendoza, Argentina.

 Location.
-32° 53.318′ S, 68° 53.475′ W. Marker is in Mendoza, Mendoza.
-Marker is on Bajada del Cierro.
+32° 53.318′ S, 68° 53.475′ W. Marker is in Mendoza.
+Memorial is on Bajada del Cierro.
+The markers and monument are located on a hilltop in General San Martin Park.
 Touch for map.
-The markers and monument are located on a hilltop in General San Martin Park.
-Marker is in this post office area: Mendoza M5500, Argentina.
+Marker is Touch for directions.